Kazuki Irie

 For the most updated list of my publications, please refer to my Google Scholar.

-In my prior life as a Master’s and Ph.D. student (2013-2020), I intensively worked on language modeling before the current era of large language models or LLMs.
-My Ph.D. work has addressed several topics that are now popular in the field, including the development of large/deep (>100-layer) transformer language models in academia (Interspeech 2019) concurrently to OpenAI’s GPT-2 in 2019, mixture of experts to scale up language models at Google/YouTube (ICASSP 2018), identifying and addressing the “KV-cache” memory problem of transformers (ICASSP 2020),
+Note: In my prior life as a Master’s and Ph.D. student (2013-2020), I intensively worked on language modelling before the current era of large language models or LLMs.
+My Ph.D. work has addressed several topics that are still popular in the field, including the development of large/deep (>100-layer) transformer language models (Interspeech 2019) concurrently to OpenAI’s GPT-2 in 2019 (note that we already had a 96-layer model—like GPT3 released a year later in 2020), mixture of experts to scale up language models at Google/YouTube (ICASSP 2018), identifying and addressing the “KV-cache” memory problem of transformers (ICASSP 2020), distillation of large transformer language models into compact recurrent neural network language models (another ICASSP 2020; building off my earlier work on distilling LSTM language models into n-gram language models; ICASSP 2018), byte-level processing for modeling of low-resource languages with special sets of alphabets (ICASSP 2017), etc…

 Recent talks